aramix/SpeechpadNodeAPI/README.md

 ## Using the Pre-made Example Scripts

-There are a handful of example scripts provided to illustrate some basic usage of the Speechpad API.
+There are a handful of example scripts inside the package directory (`node_modules/speechpad/examples`) provided to illustrate some basic usage of the Speechpad API.

 All examples below assume: